-Despite the fact that leopard geckos are lizards that come from non-tropical habitats such as Pakistan, Afghanistan, and Iraq, they still from time-to-time enjoy being misted.
+Despite the fact that leopard geckos are lizards that come from dry, non-tropical habitats such as Pakistan, Afghanistan, and Iraq, they still from time-to-time enjoy being misted.
 That isn’t because they enjoy feeling the cold spurts of water hitting their skin, but because it helps them in situations that benefit them in some way, shape, or form.
-That said, let’s see if they actually need it.
+In this article we’ll find out… do leopard geckos need misting?

-Do leopard geckos need to be misted?
-In certain situations, yes.
-Misting helps with providing them with drinking water, increasing the humidity in the tank, and with raising the moisture in the tank for those who have complications with shedding.
+An occasional or even daily misting can help to provide leopard geckos with drinking water, increase the humidity in the tank, and raise the moisture in the tank.
+Misting is also good for those leopard geckos who have complications with shedding.

-In addition to that, misting also helps with complicated sheds as well.
 If you’re someone who lives in an area where the air gets really dry or have a leopard gecko that consistently has a hard time shedding, having something to mist them and their tank with on hand will be just what you need to ensure their safety.
-Here are some ways to mist them along with things to avoid.

 There are two ways you can mist your leopard gecko and these ways include you having to mist them yourself or setting something up that can mist them for you.
 Which one you choose is completely up to you, but one way provides a little more convenience than the other for a few different reasons.